typio/rsvp/README.md

 # rsvp
 > Hey!
-C'mon and RSVP for our party bitch!!
+C'mon and RSVP for our party!!

 Implemented with a React frontend and a Rust/SQL backend.